programr-priyanka/javascript7.1/README.md

 - const is a type of varible where we can't change our data.
 - const means constanto store some data like number,integer,etc...

+Rules for creating Variable Name :-

+-variable names are case sensetive i.e "a" & "A" is different.
+- only Letter, Digits, Underscore, & special character is allowed.(white space is not allowed).
+- only letter, underscore & special character should be 1st character only.
+- reserved words cannot be a variable names.

+Datatypes in JS :-

+- Datatypes is an attribute associated with  a piece of data that tells a computer system how to interprit its value.
+- In data types we used "typeof" operator to know that what type of data it is.
+- mainly in javasscript their are 2 types of data types.

+1. Primitive :-
+    IN Javascript  there are 7 types of data types are present.
+    1. Number :- Number are types of data types those it contain some nuumerical value.
+    2. Boolean :- in boolean data types we get Boolean value like  true & false.
+   3. undefined:-in undefiend data types the data  is not defined so that it will show undefiend.
+   4. Null :- in this data type we get null for the value means nothing.
+   5. bigInt :- in bigint we will get big integer value.
+   6. string :- string is a type of data that can hold some character likes name or words.
+   7. Symbol :- in symbol we will get whole symbol as well as the value we get for the data type.

+2. Refrence